 Please visit the following website for great advice from the NSPCC about talking to your child about staying safe:

 Mrs. Sheila Preston is on the

-Mrs. Patricia McCarron are the Governors with specific responsibility for Safeguarding.
+Mrs. Patricia McCarron is the Governor with specific responsibility for Safeguarding.